openslide/openslide.github.io/MIRAX format/index.markdown

 The slide position file is referenced by the `VIMSLIDE_POSITION_BUFFER.default` nonhierarchical section.
 It contains one entry for each camera position (*not* each tile position) in row-major order.
-Each entry is nine bytes: the `X` pixel coordinate of the photo (3 bytes, little-endian), a flag byte, the `Y` coordinate (3 bytes, little-endian), and two flag bytes.
+Each entry is nine bytes: a flag byte, the `X` pixel coordinate of the photo (4 bytes, little-endian), and the `Y` coordinate (4 bytes, little-endian).

 Associated Images
 -----------------